-1. ORS § 94 - Inflation Requirement: This reserve study includes an inflation factor as required by ORS § 94: https://oregon.public.law/statutes/ors_94.595
+1. ORS § 94 - Inflation Requirement: This reserve study includes an inflation factor as required by ORS § 94: The statute requires that the reserve study be updated each year using the "rate of inflation during the current fiscal year." https://oregon.public.law/statutes/ors_94.595.